curif/AgeOfJoyQuartzDocumentation/content/Documents/AGEBasic programing.md

 - `RootPath()` the base path of AGE of Joy.
 Isn't the Android root home.
 - `MusicPath()` the base path to the music folder.

+# CPU control

+You can increase the CPU load, but take in consideration that it could affect the overall game performance.
+The use of CPU is administered internally by using delays in the program execution (interline execution).
+- `GetCPU()`: obtain the actual CPU percentage used for program executions.
+- `SetCPU(percentage)` to set the maximum CPU percentage. `100` is the max value.

+The default CPU percentage is `76%`

 # Debug mode